frnmst/cplint-installer/README.md

 A bash script that is able to build and install cplint on swish specifically for Arch GNU/Linux distributions.

+## TODO
+- Test and correct the PKGBUILD.
+- Write systemd unit file (so it could run as daemon).
+- Transform script so that it's generic to any GNU/Linux distro.

 ## Status
-This script should hopefully be a prelude to decent PKGUILD files.
-The idea is to put Swish in `/opt`, to create a script that runs `swipl run.pl` and to symlink it in `/usr/bin`.
-Finally it would be useful to write a systemd unit file, so Cplint on Swish could run as daemon.

-It has not been thoroughly tested and it brand-new, so beware.
+The script has not been thoroughly tested and it brand-new, so beware.

 ## Dependencies (install before running the script)
 ```